life2free/ContactBook_CommandLine/README.md

 1. Create a new contact
    Select this option, user can create a new contact.
 When creating a new contact:
    - The first name and last name are required
-   - The phone number can be empty, or must be nine digits with first digit is non-zero
+   - The phone number can be empty, or must be ten digits with first digit is non-zero
    - User can back to Main Menu by type 'back' before contact be created

 #### Update Contact